LX2004/promoter/README.md

 # Platform
-If you wish to directly use the trained model, please visit our [launched Promoter Design Integration Platform](https://bioinformatics-syn.org/).
-After a simple operation and a brief wait, you will obtain the desired results.
+To directly use the trained model, please visit our [Promoter Design Integration Platform](https://bioinformatics-syn.org/).
+After a brief setup and a short wait, you will receive the desired results.

 # promoter
 The supplementary folder contains the supplemental materials for the paper.